Uncrustables

 Uncrustables is an American brand of sealed crustless sandwich.
-Owned and manufactured by The J. M. Smucker Company since 1998, they are distributed in the United States and Canada.
+Owned and manufactured by The J. M. Smucker Company since 1998, the brand originally included only frozen and crimped peanut butter and jelly sandwiches.
+It now also has a honey and peanut butter variety, a chocolate hazelnut spread variety, and a raspberry variety launched recently.
+Distributed in the United States and Canada, fiscal year 2024 sales were approximately $800 million.

 History

+Early history

-The Uncrustables sandwich was developed in 1995 in Fargo, North Dakota by Len Kretchman and David Geske.
-First named the Incredible Uncrustables, a trademark was secured for the name, and after a year and a half, a patent was also secured for the sandwich.
+The Uncrustables sandwich was developed in 1995 in Fergus Falls, Minnesota by Len Kretchman and David Geske.
+Before creating the product, Geske ran a packaged ice business, while Kretchman was a former wide receiver for North Dakota State University, and had worked with schools in the food service industry.
+Geske and Kretchman were having lunch with their families, when Kristen Geske and Emily Kretchman commented to their husbands that they should "create a mass-produced peanut butter and jelly sandwich without the crust."
+After doing taste tests at schools, Kretchman and Geske began selling the sandwiches as the Incredible Uncrustables.
+A trademark was secured for the name, and after a year and a half, a patent was also secured for the sandwich.
 By the end of 1998, 50 employees working out of Fargo were making 35,000 sandwiches a day.
 The product was sold to schools in eight Midwestern states.

+Purchase by Smucker's

 Smucker's bought the brand in 1998 for $1 million, changing the name to Uncrustables.
+The original flavors included grape and peanut butter, and strawberry and peanut butter.
+The Uncrustables brand had $10 million in annual sales in 2000, and $27.5 million in annual sales in 2004.

 In October 2012, several shipments of Uncrustables sandwiches were recalled for containing peanut butter by Sunland Inc., a Smucker's supplier.
 Sunland had recently closed a plant after other companies using its products reported salmonella outbreaks.
 Smucker's tests its own products, and no illnesses were attributed to Uncrustables.

-Smucker's expanded distribution of Uncrustables sandwiches into Canada in 2022.
-Sales for Uncrustables in 2023 were $685 million.
-The Athletic reported in October 2024 that the NFL consumed over 80,000 Uncrustables sandwiches in a year.
+In 2017, the Uncrustables recipe was reformulated to use sugar instead of high fructose corn syrup, and NSF International certified the reformulated recipe as non-GMO.
+Citing difficulties meeting demand, Smucker's did little marketing for the Uncrustables brand in its early years.
+Its first national marketing campaign was in 2019, and coincided with the opening of a dedicated plant in Longmont, Colorado.
+Built for $340 million, the new Uncrustables facility doubled production capacity.